EthelEz/mcp_fhir_integration/README.md

    git clone https://github.com/jcafazzo/fhir-mcp
    cd fhir_mcp
-   pip install -r requirements.txt in line 794, replace https://hapi.fhir.org/baseR4 with your FHIR API (in my case, http://localhost:8001/fhir) Add your token if you have or ignore it run pyton fhir-mcp_server.py
+   pip install -r requirements.txt

+   In line 794 of fhir-mcp_server.py, replace https://hapi.fhir.org/baseR4 with your FHIR API (in my case, http://localhost:8001/fhir)

+   Add your token if you have or ignore it

+   run pyton fhir-mcp_server.py
    ```